mythZhu/sync-dist/README.md

 data = ['/usr/share/doc/python-pip-1.3.1']
 ```

+NOTE: If you want to include python modules in `purelib`, please make sure
+that the suffix of their names is `.py`.

 After this, you can call `sync_dist` function in a python file.
 By default,
 this function search  distribution files with the following variables.
 If
 the specified distribute has different configurations as the default ones,